Divas Lip Sync Live: Reception

 In her 2018 "definitive ranking" of all the RuPaul's Drag Race musicals for In Magazine, Bianca Guzzo ranked the divas tribute number six and wrote, "This was another Rusical that had potential to be great.
 Our favourite Queens impersonating our favourite divas… Literally nothing could top that.
 Unfortunately VH1 Diva's [sic] featured some queens having a bit of an advantage over others, which made a lot of Drag Race fans upset."
-In their review of the episode, Vulture.com's Bowen Yang and Matt Rogers rated "Divas Lip Sync Live" four out of five stars.
+In their review of the episode, Vulture Bowen Yang and Matt Rogers rated "Divas Lip Sync Live" four out of five stars.
+The website's Barry Levitt ranked "Divas Lip Sync Live" number 23 in a list of all Rusicals in the Drag Race franchise.
+Charlie Duncan ranked the production number eight in PinkNews 2024 list of fourteen Rusicals on Drag Race to date.